Dulles Connector Sound Walls

 About the Project

-Sound walls are being constructed on both sides of the Dulles Connector Road/Route 267, between Chain Bridge Road/Route 123 and Interstate 66 (almost four miles) in Fairfax County.
+Sound walls were constructed on both sides of the Dulles Connector Road/Route 267, between Chain Bridge Road/Route 123 and Interstate 66 (almost four miles) in Fairfax County.

-The sound walls will mitigate noise from Dulles Connector Road traffic and Dulles Metrorail, which has been constructed at-grade in the median and on elevated rail flyovers along the Dulles Connector Road.
+The sound walls mitigate noise from Dulles Connector Road traffic and Dulles Metrorail, which was constructed at-grade in the median and on elevated rail flyovers along the Dulles Connector Road.

 1. Ground-mounted sound walls on the Connector Road in each direction from Chain Bridge Road to I-66 (UPC 98232)

-Work began June 14, 2013.
+Work began in the summer of 2013.
 The contractor is Lane Construction Corporation.

 2. Structure-mounted sound walls parallel to the bridges over Chain Bridge Road, Magarity Road and Pimmit Run (UPC 103668)

-Work began on Oct.
-28, 2013.
-Fort Myer Construction Corporation is the contractor.
+Work began in the fall of 2013.
+Fort Myer Construction Corporation was the contractor.

 The project is constructing sound walls as required by Chapter 874 Virginia Acts of Assembly 2010: